 Volume Concerns & How To Solve Them!

 This is where the lack of volume control buttons on either earpiece really starts to matter.
 You may have some issues with volume levels when you don’t use the App to adjust the volume.
-For some reason, the volume control was designed to be operated from within the app – completely independent of your phone or other audio player.
+For some reason, the volume control was designed to be operated from within the app – completely independent of your phone or other audio players.

 Most of the complaints about not being able to get enough volume are usually caused by streaming directly and not using the app.
 Once you download the app, you shouldn’t have any issues at all when it comes to making volume adjustments.
-Now that that’s out of the way, let’s take a closer look at the lows, mid range, and treble!
+Now that that’s out of the way, let’s take a closer look at the lows, mid-range, and treble!

 Low End – Punchy or Explosive?